FOSSEE/online_test/yaksh/documentation/moderator_docs/creating_question.rst

 	* **Test Questions**

 			Select questions from the list of question displayed on the Questions page.
 Click on Test selected button.
-This will take you to a quiz with the selected questions. **Note** - This will not create an actual quiz but a trial quiz.
+This will take you to a quiz with the selected questions.

+			..
+Note:: This will not create an actual quiz but a trial quiz.
 This quiz is hidden from the students and only for moderator to view.
 You can delete the quiz from moderator's dashboard.